Joesalmon1985/DigitalRights/Digital_Rights.md

-+ A right to “format shift” (for example, buying a CD then copying it to a portable media player such as an MP3 player or phone); I think generally people will buy less CDs but we are generally in a situation where anything we listen to on spotify for example is not ours, we are renting it nowadays.
++ A right to “format shift” (for example, buying a CD then copying it to a portable media player such as an MP3 player or phone); I think generally people will buy less CDs but we are generally in a situation where anything we listen to on spotify, for example, is not ours; we are renting it nowadays.
 + A right to share files between friends and peers (which provides free advertising that is essential for less well-known artists); This is a